Extra Curricular Activities

 At Saxon we are committed to enriching the curriculum and providing our children with a range of exciting opportunities, which include a range of residential trips.

 Our Year 3 children will experience a sleepover for one-night in school on a Friday in the Spring Term, complete with bedtime stories and a cooked breakfast in the morning.
 This is an introductory activity to being away from home in preparation for our longer residentials in Years 4, 5 and 6.

 In the Summer term of Year 4, the children will experience a two-night, three-day Learning Festival, camping at Walton Firs, complete with a variety of Forest School activities including den building, fire making, kite making, sewing and many others.

-In Year 5, the children have the opportunity to attend a four-night, five-day trip to Bowles Rocks Outdoor Centre in Kent in March.
+In Year 5, the children have the opportunity to attend a trip to Bowles Rocks Outdoor Centre in Kent.
 Here they will experience a range of outdoor activities such as rock climbing, raft-building, dry slope skiing and a ‘leap of faith’.